Green-Software-Foundation/if-unofficial-plugins/src/lib/azure-importer/README.md

-### On your local machine, add the service principal credentials ENV vars to Azure Importer
+### 4. Add credentials to `.env`

-you should create a `.env` file in the IF project root directory.
+Create a `.env` file in the IF project root directory.
 This is where you can store your Azure authentication details.
 Your `.env` file should look as follows:

 ```txt
 AZURE_TENANT_ID: <your-tenant-id>